Developers can manage backlogs, tasks, dependencies, define test cases and collaborate with multiple cross-functional, distributed Agile teams.

-A DevOps engineer can be a release manager, automation expert or a DevOps evangelist.
-DevOps engineers interact with the developers, testers, system admins and other key IT members to oversee and ensure that the code releases are on time, without any roadblocks.
-They are driven by the passion for scripting with the additional expertise of integrating DevOps tools to orchestrate and automate the pipeline.
+A DevOps Engineer can be a release manager, software automation expert, or a DevOps evangelist.
+DevOps Engineers interact with the developers, testers, system admins, and other key IT members to oversee and ensure the code releases are on time, without any roadblocks.
+They are driven by the passion for scripting with the additional expertise of integrating DevOps tools to orchestrate and automate the CI/CD pipeline.

 A Product Manager/Product Owner owns the Vision, Roadmap and Product Backlog.
 Additional responsibilities include interfacing with customers, researching the market to identify business needs, and working with the team to articulate and clarify the backlog items.

 In large enterprises, where a single person may not be able to handle both customer interfaces as well as the team interfaces, different individuals may do these roles.

 A Portfolio Manager owns multiple products or value streams under a business domain.
 Portfolio Managers align portfolio strategy to business objectives, maintain the vision, track progress of initiatives across products, and therefore, can make informed decisions on future investments of those initiatives.